desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ---
 title: Event handling
 folder: topics
-abstract: Learn about events and different ways to handle them, as well as observing property changes directly.
+abstract: Learn about events, event handling, and observers to watch for property changes.
 ---

 # Event handling